James L. Gordon: Assassination attempts

 There were three attempts on his life: On July 4, 1965, he was lured out of his house due to a false report on a fire.
 On the way back home, a grenade was thrown at his car.
 Nevertheless, he survived this first attempt.
 On August 4 of the same year, several prisoners were allowed to escape from the municipal jail of Subic, Zambales.
 Once again, a fire was made as a ruse to make Gordon appear.
 Three grenades were thrown at the crowd, wounding one US Navy officer who was with the team that helped to control the blaze.
 James Gordon also survived this attempt.
 The third try was again linked to a fire.
 The Gordon residence in Quezon City mysteriously burned down on November 1.
 The family later learned that an ambush had been prepared at the Zig-Zag pass although he went through this third attempt unscathed.

 Assassination

 On February 20, 1967, while talking with a constituent on the first floor of city hall, he was gunned down by Nonito Alincastre, an escaped inmate of the National Penitentiary.
 He was immediately brought to the USS Repose, a US Navy hospital ship, but he could not be saved because of his massive head injuries.

 His funeral was the largest Olongapo ever saw.
-Senators, Congressmen, Ambassadors, joined the grieving Olongapo public in the funeral cortege.
+Senators, congressmen, and ambassadors joined the grieving Olongapo public in the funeral cortege.
 He was succeeded as mayor by his vice mayor Jaime Guevarra, while Gordon's wife Amelia ran for mayor in the 1967 election and won.